C-SWARM/pgfem-3d-docker/README.md

 ```

 Docker will pull the required base image and begin building the
 PGFem3D software.
-This may take a consderable amount of time
+This may take a considerable amount of time
 depending on your hardware.
 10m to 20m is common.

 Software is installed to the /opt prefix in the container image.